 In Cambridge Univ.
 Press v.
 Becker, a federal district court sitting in Georgia rejected the Classroom Guidelines, which act as the source of the restriction on the reuse of copyrighted materials for e-reserves.
 863 F.Supp.2d (N.D.Ga.
 2012).
 The case is most influential in the 11th Circuit (Alabama, Florida & Georgia), however it will also likely have highly persuasive value in other jurisdictions.

-A good, risk-free way to proceed is to use link to University licensed resources.
+A good, risk-free option is to link to University licensed resources.

 Yes.
 Library staff can scan documents, including documents UMKC owns, as part of our Interlibrary Loan service.
 If the request for a scanned item exceeds Fair Use, Library staff can secure permission up to the $100 limit per course.
 Law faculty: see Reserve Materials information on Law Library Collections and Resources page.

 The Music Library Association's Copyright For Music Librarians site provides additional information on music copyright.